 Political Events

-The Russia-Ukraine War:
+The Russia-Ukraine War

-The invasion of Ukraine by Russia in February 2022 caused major changes in global energy prices.
+The Russian invasion of Ukraine in February 2022 caused major changes in global energy prices.
 As countries worldwide imposed sanctions on Russian oil and gas, the prices of these resources went up sharply.
 By the middle of 2022, the price of oil reached $110 per barrel.
 At the same time, U.S. crude oil imports dropped by 760,000 barrels per day.
 Many European countries also stopped buying Russian energy and instead sent it to Asia, which caused even more disruptions in supply chains.

-European Energy Storage Crisis:
+European Energy Storage Crisis

 To prepare for the winter months, European Union countries worked hard to increase their gas reserves in 2022.
-New rules were implemented to ensure gas storage facilities were at least 80% full before winter and 90% full for the following winters.
+New rules were implemented to ensure gas storage facilities were at least 80% full before winter and 90% complete for the following winters.
 Even with these efforts, by March 2023, the storage levels were still high at 55%.
 This was much better than the 26% average 2022, showing that the gas supply can be unpredictable.

-Supply Chain Disruptions:
+Supply Chain Disruptions

 The surge in demand for liquefied natural gas (LNG) and pipeline exports led to widespread supply chain disruptions in key industries such as steel production, food processing, and fertilizer manufacturing.
 Despite increased U.S. natural gas production, supply couldn’t keep up with the growing demand.
 This imbalance caused natural gas prices to double between February and October 2022.